JulieKeisler/DRAGON/docs/source/Search_Operators/index.rst

 .. _search_operators:

 =============================
-Search operators presentation
+Presentation
 =============================

-Once the search space is defined, it is possible to use a simple Random Search to look for good configurations.
+Once the search space is defined, a simple random search can be used to find good configurations.
-However, training a deep neural network is a long and resource-consuming process.
+However, training a deep neural network is a long and resource-intensive process.
-Therefore, it is important that the search algorithm requires as little neural network training as possible.
+Therefore, the search algorithm must train neural networks as little as possible.
-To do this, it is essential to use information from previous training and evaluations.
+It is therefore essential to use information from previous training and evaluation.
 By identifying good solutions, they can be modified to optimize their performance.
-To make these modifications, a `neighbor` attribute can be associated with each of the variables defined in `Search Space <../Search_Space/index.rst>`_.
+To make these modifications, a `neighbor` attribute can be associated with each of the variables defined in the `Search Space section <../Search_Space/index.rst>`_.
-They can be seen as a neighborhood or a mutation operator.
+They can be thought of as neighborhood or mutation operators.
-They
-These attributes are added using `addons`.
-An addon, is an object that is linked to another one.
+These attributes are added using `Addons`.
+A `Addon` is an object that is linked to another.
-It allows to extend some functionnalities of the target without modifying its implementation.
+It allows extending functionalities of the other object (in this case a `Variable`) without modifying its implementation.

+DRAGON provides an implementation of one neighborhood per variable, but users can implement their own.
+A neighborhood is a class inheriting from the abstract class `VarNeighborhood`, which is an `Addon`.
+It should have the following structure:
 The `addons` implementations are described in detail here:

 .. toctree::